+Change as follows so that it applies equally to 10BASE-T1S & T1M:

 The assignment of bits in the 10BASE-T1S/T1M PMA control register is shown in Table 45–150d.

-45.2.1.186d.1 PMA reset (1.2297.15)
+45.2.1.234.1 PMA reset (1.2297.15)

+Change as follows so that it applies equally to 10BASE-T1S & T1M:

 Resetting the 10BASE-T1S/T1M PMAs is accomplished by setting bit 1.2297.15 to one.
 This action shall set all PMA registers to their default states.
 This action may change the internal state of the PMA and the state of the physical link.
 This action may also initiate a reset in any other MMDs that are instantiated in the same package.
 This bit is self-clearing, and the PMA shall return a value of one in bit 1.2297.15 when a reset is in progress; otherwise, it shall return a value of zero.
 The PMA is not required to accept a write transaction to any of its registers until the reset process is completed.
 The control and management interface shall be restored to operation within 0.5 s from the setting of bit 1.2297.15.